 Bring your employees to Peru for training, community service and rejuvenation.
 Not to mention a little side trip to Machu Picchu!
+Team-building does not have to be boring.
 We can't think of a better way to get their attention.
 Let Adios Adventure Travel US office help you coordinate flights, hotels, activities and all logistics.
 We make all the arrangements with our local team of experienced, licensed, English-speaking guides, logistics managers, and drivers, to organize a trip that will restore enthusiam, energize your employees, and make your company objectives come alive.

 Improve your organization's performance through the following activities:

 - Stimulate learning through the exploration of culture and art of the ancient Inca

 - Recalibrate individual well-being in nature-based surroundings